plgd-dev/doc/content/en/device-provisioning-service/overview.md

 ### Manufacturing step

 To successfuly attestate the device's identity during the provisioning process, a manufacturer certificate or/and a TPM need to be available on the device.
 It's a key to verify if the device is trusted and belongs to the enrollment group created in the DPS.
 Creation of the device's manufacturer identity usually occurs towards the end of the manufacturing process.
 At this point, hardware assembly is complete and the initial software has been loaded.
 A _manufacturing PC_ is connected to the device and requests from the PKI a unique manufacturer certificate using the unique device identifier (e.g. serial number, depends on the manufacturer).
-In case the device contains the TPM, _manufacturing PC_ stores the TPM's endorsment key, required to for it's individual enrollment.
+In case the device contains the TPM, _manufacturing PC_ stores the TPM's endorsment key, required for it's individual enrollment.
 {{% note %}}
 Process described above varies from manufacturer to manufacturer.
 Nevertheless, the unique device's manufacturer identity is expected as the result.
 Additionaly, formulation "Creation of the device's manufacturer identity" was used to not confuse the reader if using more accurate term - "Provisioning of the device's manufacturer identity".
 {{% /note %}}